Solar Blog & Information | Paradise Energy Solutions

 If you’re new to the world of solar energy, you probably have a lot of questions about Solar Renewable Energy Credits (SRECs).
 What exactly are SRECs?
 How do they work?
 And perhaps most importantly, how much are they worth?
 Don’t worry; this blog post provides all the answers you need and more.

-What Is A Solar Renewable Energy Credit (SREC)?
+What Are Solar Renewable Energy Credits (SRECs)?

 The owner of a solar panel system can receive 1 SREC for every 1,000 kilowatt-hours (kWh) or 1 megawatt-hour (MWh) of solar electricity produced by their panels.
 That credit can then be registered and sold - generating additional revenue for the system owner.